 In interviews in the New York Sun and New York Times in 1935 Tesla called Relativity “a mass of error and deceptive ideas,” asserting that not a single one of its propositions had been proved.
 Relativity, he said, “wraps all these errors and fallacies and clothes them in magnificent mathematical garb which fascinates, dazzles and makes people blind to the underlying errors.
 The theory is like a beggar clothed in purple whom ignorant people take for a king.
 Its exponents are very brilliant men, but they are metaphysicists rather than scientists.”

-By taking selectively from Newton and Maxwell and ignoring the work of Tesla and J J Thomson, Relativity becomes, in Dollard’s words, a ‘giant one-winged parrot’ with cuckoo-like reproductive tendencies.
+By taking selectively from Newton and Maxwell and ignoring the work of Tesla and J J Thomson, Relativity becomes, in Dollard’s words, a ‘giant one-winged parrot’, a cuckoo-like parasite.

 “Albert Einstein is in direct contradiction with the experimental researches of Nikola Tesla, and in complete ignorance of the experimental researches of J. J. Thompson.
 Einstein ‘layed his egg’ in the ‘nest of Faraday’.”
 (The Theory of Anti-Relativity, E P Dollard)